-Bev has over 20 years experience working with dogs in various capacities such as K9 Security in Toronto, SPCA Animal Control Officer in Welland ON, working with Wolves at Wolf Park in Battle Ground IN, and training and teaching pet dogs in the Saint John area since 2014.
+Bev has over 20 years experience working with dogs in various capacities such as K9 Security in Toronto, ON, SPCA Animal Control Officer in Welland, ON, working with wolves at Wolf Park in Battle Ground, IN as well as training pet dogs in the Saint John, NB area since 2014.

-In April of 2020, Bev, in partnership with K9 Country Inn Working Service Dogs, Ontario, brought much needed service dog training to New Brunswick.
-She specializes in Owner Trained/Trainer assisted, as well as program dogs for PTSD & Mobility.
+In April of 2020, Bev, in partnership with K9 Country Inn Working Service Dogs, Ontario, brought much needed service dog training to Atlantic Canada.
+Bev specializes in Owner Trained/Trainer Assisted, as well as providing fully trained Service Dogs to qualified applicants for

 Bev's unique connection with dogs allows her to tailor her approach to each individual's needs to ensure the training process is stress free for both dog and owner alike.

 Temperament testing is the first thing we assess.
-Your dog must be a happy confident dog, outgoing, good around children, adults and other animals.
-Any questionable behaviour will be an automatic fail.
-The purpose of service dogs are to aid their handlers and potentially save their life anywhere they go and they must display appropriate behaviour and etiquette when doing so.
+Your dog must be a happy, confident dog, outgoing, good around children, adults and other animals.
+The purpose of a Service Dogs is to aid their handlers and potentially save their life.
+Anywhere they go, they must display appropriate behavior and etiquette.

-If your dog is suitable for work based on our evaluation, we will consider the programs below and help you select which is best for you.
+If your dog is suitable for Service Dog work based on our evaluation, we will review & discuss our programs with you and ensure you select the program that is the right fit for you.

-Dogs that are not suitable will not be eligible for our program.
-At this point, we would discuss the possibility of another dog if you are able.
-We will help you select an appropriate candidate based on your needs and direct you to breeders we have worked with personally to get your prospective puppy to start training.
-New puppies will have to enroll in our Gold Program.
+If it is determined that your dog is not suitable/eligible for our Service Dog Program program, we could discuss the possibility of getting another dog, if you are able.
+In that case, we will help you select an appropriate dog based on your needs and we can direct you to breeders that we work with and know personally.
+Note: All new puppies will have to enrol in our